-Early literacy instructional delivery includes addressing foundational skill standards, such as phonological awareness, phonics, fluency, vocabulary, and comprehension.
-The IESE early literacy training has a specific framework for improving instructional delivery of the foundational skills for learning to read.
-This training is available in all three tiers of support.
+High Leverage Practices in Special Education include the following domains: Collaboration, Assessment, Instruction, and Social/Emotional/Behavioral.
+With educators' consistent use, HLPs have been shown to increase outcomes for students with disabilities.
+Professional learning provided fell under these domains through evidence-based practices.
+Early literacy instructional delivery includes addressing foundational skill standards (The Big Five), phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+The IESE early literacy training follows the Science of Reading, Structured Literacy, and Scarborough's Reading Rope as a specific framework for improving instructional delivery of the foundational skills for learning to read.
+Instructional delivery such as explicit instruction was also provided.
+These trainings are available in all three tiers of support.
 At Tier 1, IESE delivered overviews of evidence-based practices in early literacy to small groups of educators, schools, or districts as requested.
 Participants had already received training on early literacy instruction and needed a general overview of the components.
 Schools or districts that needed more detailed sessions on parts of early literacy instruction received Tier 2 supports, which often included follow up coaching.
 Tier 2 support consisted of smaller groups of educators who needed practical feedback on how to implement early literacy instructional strategies.
 Tier 3 support consists of specific feedback and coaching provided on a scheduled basis.
-After training has been provided, IESE will conduct observations of teacher implementation.
-Because of the start date for districts receiving Tier 3 support, observations of implementation have not yet taken place.

 Reading and writing interventions are multi-tiered approaches to the early identification and support of students with learning needs in these areas.
-One training session covering reading and writing interventions was provided during the reporting period.
-Several instructional techniques were shared in the areas of phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+Training sessions covering reading and writing interventions included phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 Some of these techniques included Focus on vowels, CVC Words, Word Slide, Sound it out in your head, Nonsense words, Review and Repetition, chunking, visual cues, pattern searching, read to partners, highlighting, think alouds, annotating, and others.
+Writing interventions further focused on critical thinking, syntax, text structure, mechanics, and spelling.
 Each of these techniques is research based for early literacy and intervention instructional methods.